Frater-SDK/frater/README.md

 # Frater
-> Frater - Streamlining Large Scale Machine Learning Systems
+> Frater - A Machine Learning and Data-Driven Systems Framework and Toolkit

-Frater is a framework and toolkit whose goal is to simplify and streamline building large scale machine learning systems in research and production, as well as providing insight into a system at each step of the pipeline.
+Frater is a framework and toolkit whose goal is to simplify and streamline building large scale machine learning and data driven systems in research and production, as well as providing insight into a system at each step of the pipeline.
 Currently, transitioning a machine learning project from a research model to a production system requires a lot of time and effort.
 Even more, building systems that use more than one model can be an even bigger headache.